-In this, T3's comprehensive guide to the best 2-in-1 laptops, we’ve reviewed every kind of device for every kind of user.
-We’ve worked on Windows 10 2-in-1 laptops and on Chromebooks; we've studied 2-in-1 laptops that are perfect for going back to school; and we've investigated the best 2-in-1 laptops for business users as well.
+In T3's guide to the best 2-in-1 laptops we've looked at every kind of hybrid for every kind of user.
+We've tested Chromebooks and Windows laptops; 2-in-1s that we think would rule the school; and the best 2-in-1 laptops for business users including remote workers and home workers.